KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

         /* ... */
     }

-However, when working with a processor as minimal as the S16X4, the means by which the programmer implements the pattern's semantics necessarily changes.
+However, the S16X4 family lacks a return stack all-together.
-Enforcing words, for example, no longer enjoy the ability to directly handle exceptional cases by manipulating the return stack, for the S16X4 lacks such a structure.
+Words that enforce state, then, no longer enjoy the ability to manipulate a return stack to alter control flow.
-Instead, we must use gaurds in front of options to gate whether or not a word executes at run-time, more like traditional C programming.
+Instead, we must use gaurds in front of options to gate whether or not a word executes at run-time.
-Indeed, the lack of a return stack coupled with only a very shallow data stack forces strict structured-programming approaches to problem solutions, where you may enter a block of code at precisely one point, and you leave it at precisely one other point.
-Traditional Forth programming styles, used to their comfortable amounts of both return and data stack resources, simply don't apply to many MISC architectures.
-Our example would necessarily become closer to the following:
+We rewrite our example as follows:

     :, +collision       collided? if, explode then, ;, :, -collision       collided? -1 #, xor, if, ( stuff here ) then, ;,